Akram Khan (cricketer): International captaincy

 He took the captaincy of the national side at a difficult time during the 1994–95 season.
 Following the disappointment of the 1994 ICC Trophy in Kenya, there was dissatisfaction and disunity among the players.
 Akram, who was an established member of the side was selected to lead the side.
 This seemed slightly risky, as the Chittagong batsman had little previous experience as captain.
 But, he performed admirably, leading his side to some memorable successes.

 In December, 1994, he led his side to the final of 1994–95 SAARC Quadrangular cricket tournament in Dhaka.
-He batted bravely in the final, top-scoring with 66(before falling to leg spin of Sairaj Bahutule).
-But his side lost by 52 runs to India 'A', led by Praveen Amre.
+He batted bravely in the final, top-scoring with 66 (before falling to leg spin of Sairaj Bahutule).
+However, his side lost by 52 runs to India 'A', led by Praveen Amre.
 In 1996, he led Bangladesh to victory in the South East Asian Cricket.
 It was followed by a bigger triumph in ICC Trophy (1997) in KL.
 He also led Bangladesh to their first ever ODI win.
-After Mohammad Rafique & Athar Ali Khan posted a century opening stand, Akram's quickfire 39 (from just 51 deliveries) took Bangladesh to 237/4, winning by 6 wickets against Kenya.
-He is the first ODI win captain in Bangladesh.
+After Mohammad Rafique & Athar Ali Khan posted a century opening stand, Akram's quickfire 39 runs (from just 51 deliveries) took Bangladesh to 237/4, winning by 6 wickets against Kenya.
+He is the first ODI winning captain in Bangladesh.

 Relatives

 His family has produced a number of other cricketers.
 In recent times, his nephews Nafees Iqbal and Tamim Iqbal have worn national colors.
-Both of them are opening bats.
+Both of them are opening batsman.
 While right-handed Nafees Iqbal has lost his form after some initial successes, his younger brother, left-handed Tamim, became the most successful run-scorer for Bangladesh.